Kroenke Sports & Entertainment

-Kroenke Sports & Entertainment (KSE) is an American sports and entertainment holding company based in Denver, Colorado.
-Originally known as Kroenke Sports Enterprises, it was started in 1999 by businessman Stan Kroenke to be the parent company of his sports holdings.
-Today, the company has control of over five professional sport franchises, and one association football club that has two teams Arsenal F.C. and Arsenal W.F.C., four stadiums, two professional esports franchised teams, four television channels, an internet TV channel, & 19 magazines which operate under the badge Outdoor Sportsman Group, four radio stations which operate under the badge KSE Radio Ventures, LLC, and websites.
+Kroenke Sports & Entertainment (KSE) is an American sports and entertainment holding company based in Denver.
+Originally known as Kroenke Sports Enterprises, it was started in 1999 by businessman Stan Kroenke as the parent company of his sports holdings.
+Today, the company has control of five American professional sport franchises, an English football club (with two teams), four stadiums, two professional esports franchised teams, four television channels, an internet TV channel, 19 magazines which operate under the badge Outdoor Sportsman Group, four radio stations which operate under the badge KSE Radio Ventures, LLC, and Elitch Gardens Theme Park, an amusement park in downtown Denver.

 History

 Sports teams

 In 1995, KSE bought a stake in the National Football League's St. Louis Rams and Stan Kroenke became the team's vice-chairman.
 In 2000, KSE became full owner of both the National Basketball Association's Denver Nuggets and the National Hockey League's Colorado Avalanche, purchasing the teams from Charlie Lyons' Ascent Entertainment Group.
 In 2002, KSE partnered with Denver Broncos owner Pat Bowlen and former Bronco quarterback John Elway to become part-owners of the Arena Football League's Colorado Crush.
-KSE continued to acquire sports teams when it purchased the National Lacrosse League's Colorado Mammoth in 2002 and Major League Soccer's Colorado Rapids from Phil Anschutz in 2003.
+KSE continued to acquire sports teams purchasing the National Lacrosse League's Colorado Mammoth in 2002 and Major League Soccer's Colorado Rapids from Phil Anschutz in 2003.
 From 2002 to 2006, KSE owned the Grand Prix of Denver.

 In 2010, KSE exercised its right of first refusal to buy the remaining interest in the Rams from the estate of the late-owner Georgia Frontiere.
 On August 25, 2010, KSE became full owner of the Rams by unanimous consent of the NFL.
-To gain approval from NFL owners, KSE, with Stan Kroenke listed as the owner, agreed to turn over control of the Denver Nuggets and Colorado Avalanche to Josh Kroenke by the end of 2010, and for Stan Kroenke to give up his personal majority stakes in both teams in December 2014.
+In order to gain the approval of the NFL owners, KSE, with Stan Kroenke listed as the owner, agreed to turn over control of the Denver Nuggets and Colorado Avalanche to Josh Kroenke by the end of 2010, and Stan Kroenke also to give up his personal majority stakes in both teams in December 2014.
 The NFL does not allow its owners to hold majority control of major league teams in other NFL markets.
-On October 7, 2015, the NFL approved transfer of his ownership stake of the Avalanche and Nuggets to his wife, Ann Walton Kroenke.
+On October 7, 2015, the NFL approved transfer of his ownership stake of the Avalanche and Nuggets to his wife, Ann Walton Kroenke, one of the Waltons, Walmart heirs.